What is the main source of law authorising this entity form?

 The information listed below must be filed at the Public Registry and most of it is publicly available:

-• Incorporators’´/ shareholders´ personal information (if they are persons: full name, age, civil status, nationality, address, identification number; if they are companies: number and date of register of incorporation with the incumbent Public Register of Commerce in Argentina).
-(Only available the information contained in the deed of incorporation.
-In case of a subsequent transfer of shares, such information may not be available because it is not required its registration)
+- Incorporator/shareholders’ personal information (if they are persons: full name, age, civil status, nationality, address, identification number; if they are companies: number and date of register of incorporation with the incumbent Public Register of Commerce in Argentina).
+Only information contained in the deed of incorporation is publicly available.
+In case of a subsequent transfer of shares, such information may not be available because it is not required;

-• Names of the members of Board of Directors and syndics or Surveillance Body and other personal information (age, civil status, nationality, address, identification number) and duration of appointment term.
+- Names of the members of Board of Directors and syndics or Surveillance Body and other personal information (age, civil status, nationality, address, identification number) and term;

-• Procedure that must be followed in case of liquidation
+- Procedure that must be followed in case of liquidation; and

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?